minerva-jupiter/Cypher/README.md

 command-explanation

-・createKey is creating keyFile for Cryptography.
+・"createKey" wil be creating keyFile for Cryptography.

-・encrypt is encrypting the date file you want with created keyFile.
+・"encrypt" will be encrypting the date file you want with created keyFile.

-・sort is sorting the encrypted file with keyFile.
+・"sort" will be sorting the encrypted file with keyFile.

 Open file and try more!